 The stack pointer points to the location where the next item will be stored on the stack.
 (The location is “empty”.)

 This allows for four possible ways to implement a stack.
-The ARM manual, Procedure Call Standard for the ARM Architecture[A.1.3], specifies a full-descending stack.
+The ARM manual, Procedure Call Standard for the ARM Architecture, specifies a full-descending stack.
 The program in Listing 10.2.1 shows how a full-descending stack might be implemented in C. The program allocates space in memory for storing data elements and provides both a push operation and a pop operation.

 This program illustrates the following points: